tomtyiu/Plant_Disease_analysis_writeup/README.md

 Long-term Solutions
 Developing resistant coffee varieties, improving irrigation, and implementing crop rotation are long-term solutions to minimize disease risk.
 Research on the epidemiology of leaf spot and the development of new fungicides or biological control agents is ongoing.
 ```
+## Challenges
+The difficulty with this project is that I have to find the good quality dataset and also find ways to train the Gemma E4B.
+It was difficult because there was no way to train Gemma E4B in the beginning for images.
+I asked [unsloth](https://docs.unsloth.ai/) to make a Vision fine tune notebook in order for me to be able to fine tune the model for plant disease project.

 ## Model
 Link to the model